-The risk and benefit assessments provide information about the potential risks and benefits associated with conducting GOF research.
-However, determinations about whether such studies should be undertaken will involve value judgments when weighing the risks and benefits.
-The NSABB identified a number of values (that are applicable to the decisions about whether to fund certain GOF studies and how to oversee them.
-Sources of these values include the Belmont Report, 12 the literature on public health ethics, 13 and the literature on oversight of emerging technologies, 14 as well as the literature specifically debating appropriate approaches to overseeing DURC and GOF research that has raised concern.
-15,16,17,18,19 The commissioned ethics analysis conducted by Dr. Michael Selgelid also describes additional decision-making frameworks and values to be considered.
-20
+The RBA provides information about the potential risks and benefits associated with conducting GOF research, however, determinations about whether such studies should be undertaken involve value judgments based on weighing the risks and benefits.
+The NSABB identified a number of values that are applicable to the decisions about whether to fund certain GOF studies and how to oversee them.
+Sources of these values include the Belmont Report, the literature on public health ethics, and the literature on oversight of emerging technologies, as well as the literature specifically debating appropriate approaches to overseeing dual use research of concern (DURC) and GOF research that has raised concerns.16,17,18,19,20 The commissioned ethics analysis conducted by Dr. Michael Selgelid describes additional values as well as decision-making frameworks to be considered.